Erasmus+ traineeship grant

 Furthermore, the traineeship must be covered by one of the five options listed above and be full-time.

-You must also live in the host country throughout the traineeship.
+You must live in the host country for the entire duration of the traineeship.
+Remote working is not allowed, nor is commuting from Sweden.

 Traineeship at a higher education institution

-You can not be awarded an Erasmus+ traineeship grant at the following type of organisation:
+You cannot receive an Erasmus+ traineeship grant in the following types of organisation:

 - EU institutions and other EU bodies including specialised agencies (see link below)